-- Try to limit each pull request to one change only. - To run the test suite, all you need is a recent tox.
-It will ensure the test suite runs with all dependencies against all Python versions just as it will on Travis CI.
-If you lack some Python version, you can can always limit the environments like tox -e py27, py35 (in that case you may want to look into pyenv that makes it very easy to install many different Python versions in parallel). - · Make sure your changes pass our CI.
-You won't get any feedback until it's green unless you ask for it. - If you address review feedback, make sure to bump the pull request.
-Maintainers don't receive notifications if you push new commits. - If your change is noteworthy, add an entry to the changelog.
-Use present tense, semantic newlines, and add link to your pull request. - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can! - Don't break backward compatibility. - Always add tests and does for your code.
+- Make sure your changes pass our CI.
+You won't get any feedback until it's green unless you ask for it. - Once you've addressed review feedback, make sure to bump the pull request with a short note, so we know you're done. - If your change is noteworthy, add an entry to the changelog.
+Use semantic newlines and add a link to your pull request. - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can! - Don't break backward compatibility. - Always add tests and docs for your code.
 This is a hard rule; patches with missing tests or documentation won't be merged. - Write good test docstrings. - Obey PEP 8 and PEP 257.